 • Pictures fully edited by me.

-• Online gallery to download and share.
+• Online gallery to download, print & share.

-My photographic journey began when, aged sixteen, I found my grandfather’s old camera lying in a desk drawer (that’s him and the camera above).
-I’d always been artistic and was captivated by the camera immediately.
+I first picked up a camera, in an artistic sense, aged sixteen, when I found my grandfather’s old camera lying in a desk drawer (that’s him and the camera above).
+I’d always been creative, and was captivated by the camera immediately.
 A few years, and many rolls of film later, off to art college I went to do a degree in photography.
-On graduating I began to have some success and build my career, highlights from that time included exhibiting at Somerset House and photographing Boris!
+On graduating I began shooting for magazines, and gradually built my career.
+Highlights from this time included a year spent at FABRIC, Benetton’s communications research centre in Italy, exhibiting at Somerset House and photographing Boris Johnson!
 During this time I also taught an A-level in photography.

+I shot my very first wedding in 2004, and soon became hooked!
 It’s always been the uniquely photographic elements of the medium that have attracted me to photography, those of capturing movement, energy, and emotion in a fleeting moment.
 At heart I’ve always been a documentary photographer, and hence why I think wedding photography is such a good fit.

-Due in no small part to my grandfather’s keen interest in photography, we’re luck enough as a family to have lots of amazing family photos and albums.
+Due in no small part to my grandfather’s keen interest in photography, we’re lucky enough as a family to have lots of amazing family photos and albums.
 They form an intriguing family history and definitely influence my wedding photography, as I think about how future generations will view my pictures.